Web-Automation/Website-URLs-Scrapping/README.md

 ## Usage
 Install dependencies:

--pip install selenium
+- pip install selenium
--pip install webdriver_manager
+- pip install webdriver_manager

 **Configuration:**
 - Replace the placeholder text in the scripts with your specific details: